Dorcas4L/Dorcas4L/README.md

 ### Hi there,I'm Dorcas4L 👋
+Seshie Dorcas is my name.
+A teenage girl majoring in physics at the University of Ghana.
+My goal is to become  one of the young female front-end web engineers.I am here because I adore excellent design and creativity.
+To build welcoming, user-friendly websites for people while also learning more about web development, I want to merge technology with design.
+It's all about coding indeed.

 <!--
 **Dorcas4L/Dorcas4L** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.